temporalio/documentation/docs/concepts/activities.md

 ## Asynchronous Activity Completion

-By default an Activity is a function or a method depending on a client side library language.
-As soon as the function returns, an Activity completes.
+By default, an Activity is a function or method (depending on the language) that completes as soon as the function or method returns.
 But in some cases an Activity implementation is asynchronous.
-For example it is forwarded to an external system through a message queue.
-And the reply comes through a different queue.
+For example, the action could be forwarded to an external system through a message queue, and the result could come through a different queue.

 To support such use cases, Temporal allows Activity implementations that do not complete upon Activity function completions.
 A separate API should be used in this case to complete the Activity.
 This API can be called from any process, even in a different programming language, that the original Activity worker used.

 ## Local Activities

-Some of the Activities are very short lived and do not need the queing semantic, flow control, rate limiting and routing capabilities.
-For these Temporal supports so called _local Activity_ feature.
+Some Activities are very short lived and do not need the queuing semantic, flow control, rate limiting and routing capabilities.
+For this case, Temporal supports a _local Activity_ feature.
 Local Activities are executed in the same worker process as the Workflow that invoked them.
 Consider using local Activities for functions that are:

 - no longer than a few seconds
 - do not require global rate limiting
 - do not require routing to specific workers or pools of workers
 - can be implemented in the same binary as the Workflow that invokes them

-The main benefit of local Activities is that they are much more efficient in utilizing Temporal service resources and have much lower latency overhead comparing to the usual Activity invocation.
+The main benefit of local Activities is that they are much more efficient in utilizing Temporal service resources and have much lower latency overhead compared to the usual Activity invocation.